 - a.
 For respect of the rights or reputations of others; - b.
-For the protection of national security or of public order (ordre public), or of public health or morals. - 18.
+For the protection of national security or of public order (ordre public), or of public health or morals. - 17.
 It is clear from the plain language of article 19 that any restrictions or limitations on the right to exercise freedom of expression must meet the conditions of legality (i.e. be provided by law), legitimate purpose, necessity, and proportionality.
-In the General Comment No. 34, the UN Human Rights Committee set out at greater length the operative implications of article 19(3), explaining that any such restriction on freedom of expression must meet a strict test of these four elements:12
+In General Comment No. 34, the UN Human Rights Committee set out at greater length the operative implications of article 19(3), explaining that any such restriction on freedom of expression must meet a strict test of these four elements:11 - a.
+The restriction imposed must be provided by law, which is clear and accessible to everyone;12 in particular, the law must be "formulated with sufficient precision to enable an individual to regulate his or her conduct" (emphasis added);13